PulpSpy/Confluence/2015/Range Proofs.md

 A subset membership proof takes a committed value $[[x]]$ and a publicly known set of values like $\langle 5,67,302,145,678 \rangle$ and demonstrates $x$ is one of these values without revealing which one.

 A range proof is a special case of a subset membership proof where the set is $\langle 0,1,2,3,\ldots,\mathsf{max} \rangle$ up to a maximum number $\mathsf{max}$.
-It however is generally not efficient and is linear in the size of the set.
+It however is generally linear in the size of the set.

 #### Bit Decomposition